This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Knee manipulation is a procedure to treat knee stiffness and decreased range of motion.
 After trauma or knee surgery, scar tissue can form in your joint.
 The scar tissue does not allow you to fully bend or straighten your leg.
 Knee manipulation breaks up the scar tissue that has formed.

 Seek care immediately if:

-- You are unable to put weight on or move your knee.
+- You cannot move your knee.

 Contact your healthcare provider if:

 - Your pain does not get better after you take pain medicine.

 - You have questions or concerns about your condition or care.

 - Prescription pain medicine may be given.
 Ask your healthcare provider how to take this medicine safely.
 Some prescription pain medicines contain acetaminophen.
 Do not take other medicines that contain acetaminophen without talking to your healthcare provider.
 Too much acetaminophen may cause liver damage.
 Prescription pain medicine may cause constipation.
 Ask your healthcare provider how to prevent or treat constipation.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him of her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 - Apply ice on your knee for 15 to 20 minutes every hour or as directed.
 Ice helps prevent tissue damage and decreases swelling and pain.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel before you apply it to your skin.